-Module B: MAPS vs ACTUAL (0:50)
+Module B: Maps vs Actual (0:50)

-MAPS NEEDED: USGS Baring (brought by student), and USGS Index (provided by Mountaineers) 7.5' series Answer as many questions as you can in the 45 minutes allowed.
+MAPS NEEDED: USGS Baring (brought by student), and USGS Index (flip side, or provided by Mountaineers) 7.5' series.
+You do not need to answer all of these questions, just answer as many as you can.
+You are not being graded.
+Your answers will serve as a reference guide as you will take this packet home with you.

-PHOTO 1 (BARING MAP)
+PHOTO 1: BARING MAP

 You've left the Barclay Lake trail, ascending a stream bed to climb Merchant Peak.
-You want to confirm you are in the correct drainage.
+You want to confirm that you are in the correct drainage.
 You check your altimeter and it reads 3200 feet.
 The summit of a prominent peak is within a few degrees of due south of your position.